You are in

 Jessica works with adolescents and adults of all ages, cultures and backgrounds, and her interests lay in supporting those with anxiety, depression and other mood disorders, grief and loss, managing life transitions and other stressful events and trauma, particularly that of emergency services and defence personnel.
 Each treatment plan is tailored to the individual and focuses on providing a safe, supported space to explore experiences and reactions, values and meaning to not just survive, but to flourish and thrive in a life you truly enjoy.

-Jessica is currently undertaking her Master of Professional Psychology at the Australian National University and works part-time as a Provisional Psychologist while in her last year of study.
-Jessica works primarily with a Cognitive Behavioural approach, and elements of Acceptance and Commitment Therapy, Mindfulness, Nature Therapy and other evidence-based therapies where it may be more beneficial for the individual.
+Jessica works primarily with a Cognitive Behavioural and Acceptance and Commitment approaches, and draws on Environmental Psychology, Nature Therapy, Mindfulness and other evidence-based therapies where it may be more beneficial for the individual.
 Regardless of the approach, Jessica believes that acceptance, empathy and building a safe therapeutic space are crucial to creating progress.